-DS was fine.
+My patient son was fine.
 He always is.
-Avery however had just pooped her Pull-Up (sorry, TMI, but it sets the mood), was hungry, thirsty and generally annoyed.
+Avery however had just pooped her Pull-Up (TMI, but it sets the mood), was hungry, thirsty and generally annoyed.
 The candy dispenser kept her amused for about three minutes.
 Apparently it’s a hoot eating Skittles off the dirty garage floor.
 Know what else is fun?
 Dumping a basket of sugar packets all over the floor and yelling “Cool!” while the tire maven looks at you with mixture of pity and disgust and asks for the second time, “How old is she?” (more about THAT pet peeve another time).

 And cue the mechanic to come out to tell me the tire’s too damaged to repair and I need a new one but…they don’t have any in stock.
 He would put on the spare but advised I shouldn’t drive very far.
 Perfect.
 I decided to call around to see if I could borrow somebody’s car to get into the city.
 Aaaaaaaand this is when my iphone froze.
 God only knows why.
 Oh wait, I know why.
 Because this is my life right now.

 Avery was fed up with me ignoring her while I fiddled with my phone so she bolted.
 While looking over her shoulder to see if I was following, she ran smack into a display of sunglasses.
 As I crouched to pick up the mess of strewn shades, I started to cry.
 There’s something quite humbling about losing your sh*t in the automotive section of Canadian Tire.